facorread/wasm-agent-based-models/README.md

 fgrep -xf rust-agent-based-models/src/main.rs wasm-agent-based-models/src/lib.rs
 ```

+The live example at https://facorread.gitlab.io/wasm-agent-based-models shows the epidemic model from the rust-agent-based-models project.

 ## Why make these two separate projects? / Do I need to copy code from one project into the other verbatim?

 Sometimes you want to copy the full model from one project to another, and sometimes you want to explore changes to just one of the concepts or algorithms.
 These projects are complementary rather than redundant.